rdswift/bulkmail/docs/README.md

 PEP8 compliance, and has not been optimized.
 The intent so far has been to make it available quickly for immediate use, and follow up with additional features, optimization and PEP8 review.

-Improvement suggestiona and bug reports are greatly appreciated, and can be reported in the [Issues](https://github.com/rdswift/bulkmail/issues) section of the [GitHub repository](https://github.com/rdswift/bulkmail).
+Improvement suggestions and bug reports are greatly appreciated, and can be reported in the [Issues](https://github.com/rdswift/bulkmail/issues) section of the [GitHub repository](https://github.com/rdswift/bulkmail).
 Thanks.